Eucalyptus regnans: Description

 Eucalyptus regnans is a broad-leaved, evergreen tree that typically grows to a height of 70-114 m but does not form a lignotuber.
 The crown is open and small in relation to the size of the rest of the tree.
-The trunk is straight with smooth, cream-coloured, greyish or brown back with a stocking of more or less fibrous or flaky bark that extends up to 5-20 m at the base.
+The trunk is straight with smooth, cream-coloured, greyish or brown bark with a stocking of more or less fibrous or flaky bark that extends up to 5-20 m at the base.
 The trunk typically reaches a diameter of 2.5 m at breast height (DBH).
 Young plants and coppice regrowth have glossy green, egg-shaped leaves that are held horizontally, 55-120 mm long and 22-50 mm wide and petiolate.
 Adult leaves are arranged alternately along the stems, the same shade of glossy green on both sides, lance-shaped to broadly lance-shaped or sickle-shaped, 90-230 mm long and 15-50 mm wide, tapering to a reddish petiole 8-25 mm long.
 The upper and lower surfaces of the leaves are dotted with numerous tiny, circular or irregularly-shaped oil glands.
 Secondary leaf veins arise at an acute angle from the midvein and tertiary venation is sparse.

 The flower buds are arranged in leaf axils in groups of between nine and fifteen on one or two unbranched peduncles 4-14 mm long, the individual buds on pedicels 3-7 mm long.
 Mature buds are oval, 4-7 mm long and 2-4 mm wide with a rounded operculum.
 Flowering occurs from March to May and the flowers are white.
 The fruit is a woody, cup-shaped or conical capsule 5-8 mm long and 4-7 mm wide on a pedicel 1-7 mm long and usually with three valves near the level of the rim.
 The seeds are pyramid-shaped, 1.5-3 mm long with the hilum at the end.

 Seedlings have kidney shaped cotyledons, and the first two to three pairs of leaves are arranged in opposite pairs along the stem, then alternate.